oreillyross/coding-patterns/README.md

 ### Graphs

+- Use for...in to get access to all keys if given a object with adjacency list to represent graph.
+For iterative inspection of each node.
+- Use for...of to get the values of an object, so in this case it would be the adjacency list itself

 #### Depth first traversal
 - this can be done iteratively or recursively
 - it uses a stack as the underlying data structure